 Part of its phenomenal growth probably is due to its beginnings: it originally was marketed to “influencers” and celebrities.
 Soon enough, such names as Oprah and even Elon Musk participated in chats, at least in the first few months.

-While celebrity usage has declined, many business leaders, professionals, non-profit bigwigs, entrepreneurs, etc. have started joining and can be found chatting/talking in Rooms discussing topics related to business, their industry/mission and so on.
+While celebrity usage has declined, many business leaders, professionals, entrepreneurs, etc. have joined and can be found talking in Rooms discussing topics related to business.

 So, the question begs: should you start using Clubhouse?